Afonso Pena: Economy

 In the economy, Brazilian exports exceeded imports by 5 million pounds in 1907, although the majority of exports continued to be primary goods, especially coffee.
-In 1908 the budget surplus reached 10,441:338$012 réis.
-The following year, revenue rose to 848:665$600 in gold and 813:210$373 in paper.
+In 1908, the budget surplus reached 10,441:338$012 réis.
+The following year, revenue rose to 848:665$600 in gold and 813:210$373 in fiat currency, although accounts shifted into deficits from that point onward, as the government incurred into large spending to finance its projects.

 The exchange rate in milréis to pence was 16 11/64 in 1906 and remained relatively stable in the following years, closing at 15 9/64 in 1909.
 The Caixa de Conversão achieved its goal of stabilizing the exchange rate from 1906 to 1914, when it ceased to operate, but failed to stabilize economic activity.
+According to Pedro Calmon, it normalized the service of interest and amortization of Brazil’s foreign debt, also fostering public credit.

 Worsening inflation and growing opposition to protectionist measures forced the government to back down on the adoption of new tariffs.
 In 1907, Pena spoke against a bill proposed by the Minas Gerais congressman João Luís Alves to raise tariffs on agricultural goods and raw materials that had a local equivalent, arguing that the gold tax had already been raised by 50% on foodstuffs, raw materials and semi industrialized goods, and 35% on the remaining items in 1905.
 Thus the bill was abandoned.

 The great influx of foreign capital to Brazil, obtained with the export of coffee, and the measures aimed at restricting the expansion of coffee crops adopted in the Taubaté Agreement, made it possible to expand the industrial sector during the period.
 In an industrial census held in 1907, 3,258 companies were counted, which together employed 149,018 factory workers for a total real production of 1 trillion réis.
 However, 49% of the country's industrial production was concentrated in the Federal District and São Paulo.
 According to Richard Graham, by 1907 Brazil was "producing more than half of its needs in cottons, shoes and leather goods, hats, matches, beer, macaroni and similar products, all of which had once been entirely imported, not to mention items which had often come from abroad like bricks, earthenware, and candy".
 According to a modern estimate by the Brazilian Institute of Geography and Statistics, Brazil's GDP grew at a yearly average of 2.6% from 1907 to 1909 in 1999 BRL values.